kyma-project/kyma/docs/kyma/05-03-overrides.md

 The situation is different when the Kyma Operator installs a chart with sub-charts.
 All template values for a sub-chart must be prefixed with a sub-chart "path" that is relative to the top-level "parent" chart.

-This is not an Kyma Operator-specific requirement.
+This is not a Kyma Operator-specific requirement.
 The same considerations apply when you provide overrides manually using the `helm` command-line tool.

-Here is an example.
-There's a `core` top-level chart that the Kyma Installer installs.
-There's an `application-connector` sub-chart in `core` with a nested `connector-service` sub-chart.
+For example, there's the `connector-service` sub-chart nested in the `application-connector` chart installed by default as part of the [Kyma package](`connector-service` sub-chart).
-In one of its templates, there's a following fragment:
+In its `deployment.yaml`, there's the following fragment:

 ```
 spec:
+  serviceAccountName: {{ .Chart.Name }}
   containers:
   - name: {{ .Chart.Name }}
+    image: {{ .Values.global.containerRegistry.path }}/{{ .Values.global.connector_service.dir }}connector-service:{{ .Values.global.connector_service.version }}
+    imagePullPolicy: {{ .Values.deployment.image.pullPolicy }}
     args:
-	  - "/connectorservice"
-	  - '--appName={{ .Chart.Name }}'
-	  - "--domainName={{ .Values.global.domainName }}"
+      ...
-	  - "--tokenExpirationMinutes={{ .Values.deployment.args.tokenExpirationMinutes }}"
+      - "--appTokenExpirationMinutes={{ .Values.deployment.args.appTokenExpirationMinutes }}"
 ```

-This fragment of the `values.yaml` file in the `connector-service` chart defines the default value for `tokenExpirationMinutes`:
+This fragment of the `values.yaml` file in the `connector-service` chart defines the default value for `appTokenExpirationMinutes`:

 ```
 deployment:
+  ...
   args:
-    tokenExpirationMinutes: 60
+    ...
+    appTokenExpirationMinutes: 5
 ```

-To override this value, and change it from `60` to `90`, do the following:
+To override this value and change it from `5` to `10`, do the following:

 - Create a ConfigMap in the `kyma-installer` Namespace and label it.
+- Name it after the main component chart in the `resources` folder and add the `-overrides` suffix to it.
+In this example, that would be `application-connector-overrides`.
-- Add the `application-connector.connector-service.deployment.args.tokenExpirationMinutes: 90` entry to the ConfigMap.
+- Add the `connector-service.deployment.args.appTokenExpirationMinutes: 10` entry to the ConfigMap.

 Notice that the user-provided override key now contains two parts:

-- The chart "path" inside the top-level `core` chart called `application-connector.connector-service`
+- The chart "path" inside the top-level `application-connector` chart called `connector-service`
-- The original template value reference from the chart without the `.Values.` prefix, `deployment.args.tokenExpirationMinutes`.
+- The original template value reference from the chart without the `.Values.` prefix, `deployment.args.appTokenExpirationMinutes`.

 Once the installation starts, the Kyma Operator generates overrides based on the ConfigMap entries.
-The system uses the value of `90` instead of the default value of `60` from the `values.yaml` chart file.
+The system uses the value of `10` instead of the default value of `5` from the `values.yaml` chart file.

 ## Global overrides